Affected-person pathway

 Can you provide the public key needed to verify it?

-What policy version and rule applied?
+What rule version and rule applied?

 What a valid receipt means